victorjonsson/jQuery-Form-Validator/README.md

 * This plugin now serves as a html5 fallback.
 You can now use the native attributes to declare which type of validation that should be applied.
 * Use a template for error messages when having errorMessagePosition set to top
+* Added validation of credit card number and CVV to the security module
 * Event onElementValidate added
 * Use the attribute data-validation-confirm to declare which input that should be confirmed when using validation=confirmation (issue #112)
 * Validation "required" now supports inputs of type radio
+* $.validateForm is now deprecated, use $.isValid instead

 #### 2.1.47